repulsivityy/telegram_url_checker/README.md

 A sophisticated, high-performance Telegram bot that scans URLs and domains found in messages to protect users from malicious links.

-It provides a clear, standardized response format by assessing links against multiple threat intelligence sources, including **Google Threat Intelligence (Google Threat Intelligence verdicts + Vendor Scores)**, **Google Web Risk**, and **Gemini 2.5 Flash**.
+It provides a clear, standardized response format by assessing links against multiple threat intelligence sources, including **Google Threat Intelligence (Google Threat Intelligence verdicts + Vendor Scores)**, **Google Web Risk**. **Gemini 2.5 Flash** is used to analyse the website via Playwright.

 The bot is designed to ~~handle multiple requests efficiently~~ and can be extended with additional security checkers in the future.

 ## Key Features